How to prepare for unexpected financial challenges

-Whether it’s job loss, divorce or a medical emergency, financial hard times also can strike when we least expect it.
+Whether it’s job loss, divorce or a medical emergency, financial hard times can strike when we least expect it.

 3 tips to help you prepare for financial hard times